 Steven Lerman - Master Instructor since 2015

 Steven Jay Lerman is an award-winning classical guitarist from Southern California.
 Since 2010, Steven has won prizes in 20 guitar competitions – including 1st prizes at the Indiana International Guitar Competition at IU’s Jacobs School of Music in 2017 and the Wilson Center International Guitar Competition in 2016 where he had the opportunity to open for Al Di Meola in Milwaukee as part of the grand prize.
 Since being selected for the Promising Artists of the 21st Century tour in 2014, Steven has taught, performed, and made radio appearances across the U.S. and in Mexico, Canada, Costa Rica, and France.
 Steven has been teaching as a graduate teaching assistant for the last 5 years at Florida State University and the University of Arizona.
-He recently acurrently in the last year of his doctor of music degree at U of A.
+He is currently in the last year of his Doctorate of Musical Arts degree at U of A.

 Zhivko Nikolov - Master Instructor since 2016